-Collaborate in the improvement of living and living conditions of the rural communities of our country, as well as in the rescue and reassess of territorial memory, through comprehensive participatory processes that strengthen: local knowledge, autonomy, exchange of knowledge, and resilience; always recognizing the inhabitants as the center of the processes and decision-making.
+Collaborate in the improvement of the living conditions and habitability of the rural communities of our country, as well as in the rescue and strengthening of the territorial memory, through integral participatory processes that strengthen local knowledge, autonomy, the exchange of knowledge and resilience, always recognizing the inhabitants as at the center of the processes and decision-making.

 Facilitate, in a respectful and honest way, community processes promoted in a self-managed way, using architecture as a tool of social transformation for the defense of human rights.